mlesniak/raytracer/README.md

 # Quality

+Clean code is important for me, and even when I hack around like (currently!) in this project, a minimal level of quality is necessary, e.g. to come back after a few days and not be totally lost.
-As part of the build process we check the code quality using
+Hence, as part of the build process we automatically check the code quality using

 - Checkstyle (in particular for source code formatting)
 - FindBugs